micmejia/bible-dump/AMPC/Numbers/Num 8.md

-Take the [^a]Levites from among the Israelites and cleanse them.
+Take the Levites from among the Israelites and cleanse them.